We all have the things we excel at—and things we don’t—in the water. Strokes included. Here is why coach is having you train them.

 Beyond the mental break of doing an off-stroke for once, training the other strokes gives you a fresh set of challenges and bests to improve on during practice.

-- The Ultimate Guide to Swim Paddles.
+- 7 Best Swim Paddles for Getting Stronger in the Water.
 Your ultimate guide to everything you ever wanted to know about training with paddles.

 Yes, I know how frustrating it can be when coach writes up a workout that seems to purposely avoid your favorite or best stroke.

 Having to train the strokes you aren’t as good at sucks.
 And few things suck more than sucking.
 But even though it looks like he or she is messing with you, there is a method to the madness.